ST10462553/IMAD5112_A2_Paw_Palace/README.md

 # Welcome

+## Table of contents:
+1. Welcome
+2. Objectives
+3. Examples of activities(to be expected) with their slogans
+4. Design Considerations
+5. Objective considerations

 ## Welcome to my second repository, named Paw_Palace.
 This project serves different objectives from the previous project (Historia- History app).

 ### Objective(s):